savvyshell/SavvyCart/README.md

     cd frontend
     npm run build

-With the Heroku postbuild script, you can freely push to Heroku which will automatically build and deploy without you have to do it every time manually.
+With the Heroku postbuild script, you can freely push to Heroku which will automatically build and deploy without you having to do it every time manually.

 ## Seeding Database